nodebenchmark/benchmarks/README.md

 * `node/`: The [Node.js](https://github.com/nodejs/node) source code.
 It is a direct fork of v.10.38 with some minor instrumentations for observing the libuv event loop.
 * `wrk2/`: The [wrk2](https://github.com/giltene/wrk2) load generator.
 It is integrated as a git submodule.
 * `applications/`: Contains 7 Node.js-based server applications as of now.
+* `loadgen/`: Contains the Lua scripts used by wrk2 to generate client-side loads for each application.
 * `nodebench`: The harness script that launches a given server application and its load generator.

 ## Installation